top of page

 • Planning and compliance uncertainty

-• A fear of getting stuck mid-project
+• Quotes that don’t line up, and a fear of getting stuck mid-project

 Most problems don’t come from bad intentions — they come from poor sequencing and missing information.